-What is a start-up mean?
+What does a start-up mean?

 Here are some legal and administrative tips one should keep in mind:

-- Failing to Plan is planning to fail- It is very important to plan systematically, going step by step, having a checklist of tasks is very important; otherwise there will be a perplexity of what one should do first.
+- Failing to Plan is planning to fail- It is very important to plan systematically, going step by step, having a checklist of tasks is very important; otherwise there will be perplexity of what one should do first.
 Deciding about a product is not the only major task, researching about the same, knowing the market of that product, understanding the competitors’ strategies, pricing policies is also very important.

 - Selecting correct legal status for Startups- One may think what is the big deal in selecting the legal status; it can be a Proprietorship, Partnership, LLP, Private Limited or a Limited company.
-Proprietorship business enjoys lower Income-tax and lesser legal compliances, whereas a Company, Partnership or LLP has to pay more taxes and more complex set of compliances are required for their incorporation as well as operations.
-The complexity increases in case of company.
+Proprietorship business enjoys lower Income-tax and lesser legal compliances, whereas a Company, Partnership or LLP has to pay more taxes and a more complex set of compliances are required for their incorporation as well as operations.
+The complexity increases in the case of the company.

-The correct legal status is also vital for funding requirements of the business.
-If the business needs third party funding, one must know that a proprietorship business/ partnership business tends to find less favour with Banking institutions as well as Private Venture funds/Angel funds in comparison to Corporate form of businesses.
+The correct legal status is also vital for the funding requirements of the business.
+If the business needs third party funding, one must know that a proprietorship business/ partnership business tends to find less favour with Banking institutions as well as Private Venture funds/Angel funds in comparison to Corporate forms of businesses.

 - Registration under various Statutory Acts- Many a time, founders of startups are not aware of all the compliances and the various Acts applicable to their business.
-The start-up may need to register under Excise Act, Service Tax, VAT, Shop Act, Factory Act, Profession Tax, MSMED Act etc. depending upon nature of business activities as well as Business turnover.
+The start-up may need to register under the Excise Act, Service Tax, VAT, Shop Act, Factory Act, Profession Tax, MSMED Act etc. depending upon the nature of business activities as well as Business turnover.
 Experts may be consulted to decide which Acts are applicable.
-The timely legal registrations are important to avoid sudden taxes and penalties under various laws, which may impact cash flows of start-ups.
+The timely legal registrations are important to avoid sudden taxes and penalties under various laws, which may impact the cash flows of start-ups.

-- Record-keeping for Start-ups- Record keeping ensures good financial health of the business.
+- Record-keeping for Start-ups- Record keeping ensures the good financial health of the business.
 One should be disciplined to keep records of transactions in a systematic way.
-Bills and receipts of all the expenses incurred should well preserved, failing which, one may not be able to claim expenses for the same from your Income-tax return.
+Bills and receipts of all the expenses incurred should be well preserved, failing which, one may not be able to claim expenses for the same from your Income-tax return.
 Record of Bank Statements, Slipbook, Chequebook, Shop Act License, Registration Certificates under various Acts, Tax payment Challans, Returns under various Acts should be kept.
 Copy of Agreements with business associates, etc. must be maintained.
-One should also keep record of cash transactions, especially cash expenses.
+One should also keep a record of cash transactions, especially cash expenses.
 Payment vouchers for every cash payment must be preserved.